Languages and Cultures FAQ

 • For more information, contact the Point Person for Mandarin and Chinese Studies: Dr. Dongxian Jiang ([email protected]).

-• If you need more help, contact the department’s Associate Chairs: Dr. Yiju Huang at LC ([email protected]) and Dr. Jenny Meyer at RH ([email protected]).
+• If you need more help, contact the department’s Associate Chair: Dr. Yiju Huang at LC ([email protected]) and the department’s Assistant to Chair: Dr. Jenny Meyer at RH ([email protected]).

 What if I want to major in Chinese Studies or minor in Mandarin?